 If you go to the Mayberry in the Midwest Festival

-Special guests include Maggie Mancuso (Charlene Darling), Dixie Griffith (Andy Griffthi’s daughter), Ronnie Schell (Duke Slater, Gomer Pyle, U.S.M.C.), George Lindsey Jr. (son of George Lindsey who played Goober), Margaret Kerry (Bess Muggins and Helen Scobey) and tribute artists.
+Special guests this year include Maggie Peterson Mancuso (Charlene Darling), Dixie Griffith (Andy Griffthi’s daughter), Ronnie Schell (Duke Slater, Gomer Pyle, U.S.M.C.), George Lindsey Jr. (son of George Lindsey who played Goober), and many tribute artists.

 Accommodations: Check room rates in and near Danville, Indiana

 Disclosures: Visit Hendricks County hosted our visit to the Mayberry in the Midwest festival.
 However, all opinions in this article are my own.